-Blackman was a correspondent for a number of east European papers, and his book of poems, My Song is for All Men, was published by Lawrence and Wishart in 1952; he had articles and poems published in Présence Africaine, Black Liberator, and a number of east European papers.
+Blackman was a correspondent for a number of east European papers, and his book of poems, My Song is for All Men, was published by Lawrence and Wishart in 1952; another, Footprints, was published posthumously by Smokestack Books in 2013.
+He also had articles and poems published in Présence Africaine, Black Liberator, and a number of east European papers.
 (Perhaps his most successful poem was Stalingrad, written in 1944; a recording of him reciting the poem was included on Robert Wyatt's album Nothing Can Stop Us in 1982.)
 During the Second World War he had been a regular speaker on the BBC programme for the West Indies, but at the beginning of the cold war he was banned.
 He was very forthright in his criticism of the British: in his Letter to an English intellectual published in the New Statesman and Nation in 1948 he wrote: I have lived in the little island of Barbados in close contact with the British and only the British.
 In these circumstances we could not possibly be civilised … it is too late for me to go to Oxford and profit from a liberal education which could teach me to swallow my intelligence and my self-respect (New Statesman and Nation, 11 Dec 1948).
 He often spoke of the problems of being a black man in England in the 1930s: you couldn't get service, even in a café, never mind restaurants … In a carman's pull-up: we don't serve niggers here … It was the same with hotels, flats, lodgings and pubs … You couldn't get workno matter what you did (personal knowledge).

 Blackman married, on 29 July 1940, Winifred Irene Lottie Scott, of mixed Jamaican and English descent, daughter of Charles Emanuel Scott, motor driver.
 They had two sons and a daughter but the marriage was an unhappy one, and after they separated their three children were put into care.